edwardUL99/simple-ftp/README.md

 - Drag and drop copying of files and folders as well as dialog options to do the same
 - Viewing background tasks and their statuses
 - Caching of remote directory listings
+- Multi-selection of files.
+These multi-selected files can be chosen by single clicking the icon on the left hand side of the file icon or by Ctrl+clicking the file

 ## Pre-requisites
 You need the following to run the application: